allyapp/heroku_autoscaler/README.md

 EXEC_FREQUENCY = 15
 ````

+If some of these variables are not set as ENV variable or passed in the arguments when the class is instantiated, the default values (which correspond the ones above) will be set.

 * ``min_dynos:`` Minimum number of dynos it can be downscaled.
 * ``max_dynos:`` Maximum number of dynos it can be upscaled.
 * ``freq_upscale:`` Maximum frequency the heroku instance can upscale (seconds).